Elinor Florence, Author

 Read More

-Dear Friends: Happy St. Patrick’s Day!
-In my novel Wildwood, my Irish heroine Mary Margaret receives this Belleek shamrock tea set from her grandmother as a wedding gift when she emigrates to northern Alberta in 1923.
-Later, my contemporary heroine Molly finds the tea set and other vintage items in the old farmhouse kitchen — many of which came from my […]
+In the farmhouse kitchen described in my novel Wildwood, my Irish heroine Mary Margaret receives this Belleek shamrock tea set from her grandmother as a wedding gift when she emigrates to northern Alberta in 1923. * * * * * My Childhood Home I grew up on a farm about fifteen kilometres east of North Battleford, Saskatchewan. […]

 Sunny Days in Mexico